expo/expo/docs/pages/preview/eas-update/optimize-assets.md

 ## **Other assets**

-For assets like gifs or movies, or non-code and non-image assets, it's up to the developer to optimize and minify those assets.
+For assets like GIFs or movies, or non-code and non-image assets, it's up to the developer to optimize and minify those assets.
+(Note: GIFs are a very inefficient format.
+Modern video codecs can produce smaller file sizes by over an order of magnitude.)

 ## **Further considerations**